openshift/app-netutil/README.md

 #### DPDK Sample Image
 The initial problem `app-netutil` is trying to solve is to collect initial configuration data for a DPDK application running in a container.
-The DPDK Library is written is C, so there is a sample Docker Image that leverages the C APIs of `app-netutil` to collect the initial configuration data an then use it to start DPDK.
+The DPDK Library is written in C, so there is a sample Docker Image that leverages the C APIs of `app-netutil` to collect the initial configuration data an then use it to start DPDK.
 See:
 * [dpdk_app](samples/dpdk_app/dpdk-app-centos/README.md)

 ## Quick Start
-This section explains an example of building sample appications that uses Network Utility Library.
+This section provides examples of building the sample applications that use the Network Utility Library.
+This is just quick start guide, more details can be found in the links associated with each section.

 ### Build GO APP

 1. Compile executable:
 ```
 $ make go_sample
--- OR --
-$ make
 ```
 This builds application binary called `go_app` under `bin/` dir.